Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Conceptual Approach

 \subsection{Adaptive Attacks}

 We design two adaptive attacks against our defenses called the (i) Trigger-Scattering Backdoor (TSB) and (ii) Parameter-Controlled Backdoor (PCB).
 Both attacks are designed with the goal of maximizing robustness while remaining undetectable.
+TSB is a data poisoning attack, whereas PCB assumes control over the model's training process.

 \textbf{Trigger-Scattering Backdoor (\poisonlabel{TSB})}.
-Our first adaptive attack uses a technique we refer to as \emph{trigger scattering}.
+Our first adaptive attack uses a technique called \emph{trigger scattering}.
 The technique involves breaking a single, large trigger into multiple smaller segments and then poisoning each image with only one of these segments during training but utilizing multiple segments during inference.
-The trigger segments should be pairwise, perceptually distinct to make the model learn a separate filter for each segment.
-This technique does not require the model to learn sample-specific triggers~\cite{li2021invisible} and is different from other work~\cite{liu2020reflection, turner2018clean, qi2023revisiting} in that, we require the model to recognize each individual segment by itself as opposed to showing a large, complex trigger pattern.
+The trigger segments should be pairwise and perceptually distinct to make the model learn a separate filter for each segment.
+This technique does not require the model to learn sample-specific triggers~\cite{li2021invisible} and is different from other work~\cite{liu2020reflection, turner2018clean, qi2023revisiting} in that we require the model to recognize each individual segment by itself as opposed to showing a large, complex trigger pattern.
 For brevity, we move \Cref{alg:tsb-attack} implementing TSB into the Appendix.

 \textbf{Parameter-Controlled Backdoor (\supplychain{PCB})}: This attack assumes an elevated threat model compared to data poisoning.
-Here, the attacker has control over the entire training process, not just injecting poisoned samples, which allows them to make arbitrary modifications to any model parameter.
+Here, the attacker controls the entire training process, not just injecting poisoned samples, which allows them to make arbitrary modifications to any model parameter.
 These attacks are sometimes referred to as \supplychain{code poisoning}~\cite{yao2019latent} or, in certain cases, supply-chain attacks~\cite{hong2021handcrafted}.
 We investigate this elevated threat model with the goal of evaluating whether an attacker who controls the training process can execute more powerful attacks to evade our defenses.